Creighton vs. San Diego State Predictions & Picks - NCAA Tournament Elite Eight

 Over (134.5)

-Creighton has compiled a 15-15-0 record against the spread this season, while San Diego State is 18-15-0.
-The Bluejays have a 13-17-0 record going over the point total, while games involving the Aztecs have a record of 13-20-0 when it comes to hitting the over.
-The two teams score 148.9 points per game, 14.4 more points than this matchup's total.
-In the past 10 games, Creighton has a 6-4 record against the spread while going 6-4 overall.
-San Diego State has gone 7-3 against the spread and 9-1 overall in its last 10 matches.
+Creighton is 15-15-0 against the spread this season compared to San Diego State's 18-15-0 ATS record.
+The Bluejays have gone over the point total in 13 games, while Aztecs games have gone over 13 times.
+The two teams combine to score 148.9 points per game, 14.4 more points than this matchup's total.
+Creighton has a 6-4 record against the spread while going 6-4 overall in the last 10 games.
+San Diego State has gone 7-3 against the spread and 9-1 overall in its last 10 contests.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.